fdmsantos/MyDocs/docs/certifications/aws/security-specialty.md

             * IAm Users/roles that can administer (but not use) the key through the KMS API
         * Define Key Usage Permissions
             * IAM users/roles that can use the key to encrypt and decrypt data
+    * GeneratedDataKey creates encrypted and plaintext data key.
+The plaintext version is used to encrypt and then discarded.
+Its never stored in plaintext.
+The encrypted version is stored along with the encrypted data; this is envelope encryption
+            * KMS is used  to decrypt the encrypted key, returning plaintext, and data is decrypted.
+Encrypt and Decrypt perform those functions, and are handled by kms
     * Key Material Options
         * Use KMS generated key material
         * Your Own key material
             * You can import a symmetric 256-bit key from your key management infrastructure into KMS and use it like any other customer master key
         * Why import your own key material
             * Prove that randomness meets your requirements (Compliance)
             * Extend your existing processes to AWS
             * To be able to delete key material without a 7-30 days wait.
 Then be able to import them again
             * to be resilient to AWS failures by storing keys outside AWS
         * How to Import your own key material
             * Create a CMK with no key material
             * Download a public key (wrapping key) and import token
             * Encrypt key material
             * Import the key material
         * Considerations for imported key material
             * Availability and durability is different
             * Secure key generation is up to you
             * No automatic rotation
             * Ciphertexts are not portable between CMKs

 #### KMS Key Rotation Options

 * Extensive re-use of encryption keys is not recommended